zenparsing/js-classes-1.1/proposals/instance-variables.md

 > Evaluating initializers within the execution context's instance variable environment ensures that initializers have access to the values of other instance variables that have already been initialized.

-> Accessing the "this" value within an initializer expression will throw a ReferenceError
+> The "this" value can be used within initializer expressions to refer to the newly constructed object.

 ### Method and Constructor Invocation